kobotoolbox/kobo-install/readme.md

 ### Known issues

-- SMTP user is "None" in envfiles when empty
 - replication in postgres failed
 - script does not work when it's not launched from `kobo-install` repository